Skip to content

 // Driver is only closed when the last Morphium instance closes

-Reference Counting - Automatic reference counting prevents premature driver shutdown - Each Morphium instance increments the ref count on creation - Driver shuts down only when ref count reaches zero - Solves issues with tests that create multiple Morphium instances
+Reference Counting (when sharing enabled) - Automatic reference counting prevents premature driver shutdown - Each Morphium instance increments the ref count on creation - Driver shuts down only when ref count reaches zero - Solves issues with tests that create multiple Morphium instances

 Messaging Improvements